twolfson/listen-spawn/README.md

 [request]: https://github.com/twolfson/sublime-request

 #### Out of the box solution
 The following shortcut invokes a `curl` request to `http://localhost:3000/` when `alt+x` is pressed.
-The downside is it opens a panel every time it is executed.
+The downside is this opens a panel every time it is executed.

 ```js
 // Add the following to your "Key Bindings - User" inside the []